SkyeWong/boss/README.md

 > ⚠️ BOSS is at its infancy, **none of the commands are guaranteed to work 100%**.
 However, if you do find a bug, ***please do not hesitate to report it on our [server](https://discord.gg/pWBntSX3bh)***.
 The help will be appreciated.

+> ⚠️Some of the arts used in this bot is originated from the Internet.
+If you have any problems with the copyright issues, please email me.

 BOSS is a slash-based currency Discord bot designed for a post-apocalyptic world after World War III.
 In this new world, resources are scarce and a variety of items have become valuable currency, including scrap metal, ammunition, and other essential resources.
 BOSS provides a unique currency system that allows users to earn, spend, and trade these valuable items, which they can use to purchase goods and services.

 ## Features